tudelft3d/IFC_BuildingEnvExtractor/README.md

 These attributes are prefaced with "Env_ex V" to highlight that these values are approximated utilizing the voxel grid.
 The accuracy of these variables are heavily dependent on the size of the utilized voxels and the shape of the buildings.
 If the proper voxel size is selected the volume approximations and the footprint area can be very accurate.
 However, the shell area computations area extremely unreliable regardless of the input variables.

+## known issues

+* Lower precisions than the standard 1e-6 (the high precision value) can cause missing surfaces or completely missing models, this issue seems to primarily impact LoD1.3 and 2.2.
+* LoD3.2 can be inaccurate for complex models.
+* The merging surfaces process can be extremely slow.
+* Complex curved surfaces and meshes can slow down the processes significantly and can impact the quality of the out.

 ## References

 <a id="2"></a>